Wyntuition/multi-method-ai-agent/README.md

 Calculations are implemented in the class `ExpectedUtility`, and called in the right sequence to determine the Expected Utility, in the `run.py` file.

-## Classes to represent State, Action Templates, Actions

-- See `Schedule.py`, `State.py` and run.py is the current agent parsing templates and CSV files, and running them concretely

 ## Resources, Weights, Initial World State

 Resources
 - `resource-weights.csv` - defines resource weights
-- `resource-proportional.csv` - is to define the proportion of resource each person gets
+- `resource-proportions.csv` - is to define the proportion of resource each person gets
+- `resource-weights--energy.csv` - defines resource weights

 Initial World States
 - `initial-world-state.csv` - default world state
-- `initial-world-state--same-resources.csv` - default world state
 - `initial-world-state--energy.csv` - world state where a lot of potential energy is handed out to see how that affects things